exakat/exakat-docs/Reference/Rules/Structures/CheckAllTypes.rst

 When checking for type, avoid using else.
 Mention explicitly all tested types, and raise an `exception <https://www.php.net/exception>`_ when all available options have been exhausted : after all, this is when the code doesn't know how to handle the datatype.

-PHP has a short list of scalar types : null, boolean, integer, real, strings, object, resource and array.
+PHP has a short list of scalar types : `null <https://www.php.net/`null <https://www.php.net/null>`_>`_, boolean, integer, real, strings, object, resource and array.
 When a variable is not holding one the the type, then it may be of any other type.

 Most of the time, when using a simple `is_string() <https://www.php.net/is_string>`_ / else test, this is relying on the conception of the code.
 By construction, the arguments may be one of two types : array or string.